witterquick/File-Logging/README.md

 # File-Logging
-Putting data at the end of a file
+A simple linux script to put data at the end of a file